-Most golfers have to admit that when they hit a shot with a Miura golf iron, it just feels different.
-Miura irons feel pure, which has been the key factor to set them apart from other manufacturers for the last several years.
+Most golfers have to admit that when they hit a shot with a Miura iron, it just feels different.
+Miura irons feel pure, which has been the key factor to set them apart from other manufacturers since 1957.
 Miura cares about the way that irons feel.
 Pure feel does not simply happen when manufacturing irons; it must be created.
 Let’s take a more in-depth look into how Miura has created a line of products that feel pure on each and every swing.

 Why Miura Irons Feel So Pure

-There are five fundamental reasons behind why Miura golf irons feel so pure.
+There are five fundamental reasons behind why Miura irons feel so pure.
 These include the selection of materials, the forging process, stamping, quality control, and the small company size.
-This is a manufacturer that is very involved in each set of golf clubs that leave the facility.
+The hands on attention to detail of and by the Miura Craftsmen at every step in the process leads you to feel the Miura difference!

 Selection of Materials